amritanshi77/Med_Safer/README.md

-\*\*Smart Medicine Safety for Everyone\*\* — an accessible, elderly-friendly mobile UI prototype for a healthcare AI app that uses OCR and AI-powered drug interaction detection.
+Smart Medicine Safety for Everyone— an accessible, elderly-friendly mobile UI prototype for a healthcare AI app that uses OCR and AI-powered drug interaction detection.